Nur-Asyl/SDP-Final/README.md

 # Final Project
 ## Mage and Warrior
 This project demonstrates the implementation of various design patterns in a game context.
-It features a warrior and a mage class, each with their unique set of attacks and spells.
+It features a warrior and a mage class, each with a unique set of attacks and spells.
 The project employs the following design patterns:

 ### Strategy:
 The strategy pattern is used to define different attack and spell behaviors for the warrior and mage classes.